-- (iii) Provide, facilitate, or coordinate formal implementation planning, training, technical assistance, and fidelity measurement in order to implement specific and identifiable evidence based practices and programs in residential, non-residential, or specialized programs - (iv) Provide an annual written report to the State that documents the frequency and measurements of the above administrative functions - (d) Contractors shall keep financial records documenting the receipt and expenditure of all Contract Funds and maintain these records for a period of seven (7) years following the Contract term. - (e) Semi-annual reports summarizing each quarter's administrative expenditures within each category shall be provided to the State no later than January 31 and July 30 of each year.
-The Contractor shall submit additional expenditure reports if requested by the State.
-The Contractor shall use the Colorado Community Corrections Quarterly Administrative Expenditures Summary form, attached hereto and incorporated by reference as Exhibit "G". - (f) The Contractor or employees of the Contractor who have responsibility for receipt and/or disbursement of funds under this Contract shall be bonded or insured to the value of the total allocation in provided in each Allocation Option Letter (Exhibit "B").
-Contractor shall forward documentation of such bonding or insurance to the State prior to the disbursement of any Contract Funds. - 5) The Contractor shall use no more than three percent (3%) of its total residential diversion allocation for condition of probation clients.
-Condition of probation clients are offenders placed in a community corrections program by the sentencing court as a condition of probation pursuant to CRS §18-1.3-202.
-The State may waive or modify this allocation limitation, in all or in part, upon written request by the Contractor. - 6) The State must review and approve in advance any transfer of Contract Funds by the Contractor between line items listed in an Allocation Option Letter (Exhibit "B"), except that the Contractor may transfer up to ten percent (10%) of such Contract Funding between the line items without such prior approval. - 7) The Contractor may request Contract Funds to supplement the allocations under this Contract under circumstances defined by the Office of State Planning and Budgeting.
-All requests for supplemental Contract Funds are subject to review by the executive and legislative branches of the State, and are subject to the provisions of the Reallocation Option Letter (Exhibit "C") that the State would issue upon approval of the request. - 8) The State Legislature may authorize allocation of Contract Funds for additional programmatic funding.

-- B. Payment for Travel.
-The State shall reimburse the Contractor for travel at the rate allowed by State Fiscal Rules, when such travel is requested by DOC or approved by the State for the purpose of transporting offenders.
-The Contractor agrees that DOC shall coordinate all travel to DOC correctional facilities prior to the State reimbursing the Contractor therefor.
+- (a) Contractors shall keep financial records documenting the receipt and expenditure of all administrative funds and maintain these records for a period of three (3) years following the contract period. - (b) Semi-annual reports summarizing each quarter's administrative expenditures within each option category shall be provided to the State no later than January 31 and July 30 of each year.
+The contractor shall submit additional expenditure reports if requested by the State.
+The Contractor shall use the Colorado Community Corrections Quarterly Administrative Expenditures Summary form, attached hereto and incorporated by reference as Exhibit "G". - (c) The Contractor or amployees of the Contractor who have responsibility for receipt and/or disbursement of money under this contract shall be bonded or insured to the value of the total allocation in Exhibit "B".
+Documentation of such bonding or insurance shall be forwarded to the State prior to the disbursement of contract funds. - 4) The Contractor shall use no more than three percent (3%) of their total residential diversion allocation for condition of probation clients.
+This may be waived or modified, all or in part, by the State upon request by the Contractor. - 5) The Contractor may request funds to supplement the allocations of this contract, under circumstances defined by the Office of State Planning and Budgeting.
+All requests for supplemental funds are subject to review by the executive and legislative branches of the State and are subject to the provisions of the Reallocation Letter. - Reimbursement may be allowed for any additional programmatic funding approved by the Legislature. - B. Payment for Travel.
+The State shall reimburse the Contractor for travel at the rate allowed by Sinte Fiscal Rules, when such travel is requested by DOC or approved by the State for the purpose of transporting affenders.
+The Contractor agrees that all travel to DOC correctional facilities shall be coordinated by DOC prior to the Contractor being reimbursed.
 The Contractor shall provide the State with monthly travel reports setting forth the date of travel, mileage, destination and offenders transported.
-Reimbursement for mileage shall be made from the residential transition allocation listed in the Allocation Option Letter (Exhibit "B").
-Payment shall be per trip, not for each individual offender. - C. Payment for Leave of Absence.
-The State shall pay for the following leaves of absence at the full residential per diem rate, when authorized and approved by DOC or SJB: - 1) "Pass or furlough" based on a privilege to leave the facility to an approved location for up to forty-eight (48) hours. - 2) "Off-grounds leave" for the purpose of conducting a hearing or assessment regarding the continuation of the offender's residence in community corrections, up to a maximum allowable period of three (3) days. - 3) "Emergency leave" caused by and limited to a serious life-threatening or death incident in the offender's immediate family, up to a maximum period of seven (7) days, to be reimbursed at fifty percent (50%) of the regular residential per diem rate.
+Reimbursement for mileage shall be made from the residential transition allocation listed in Exhibit "B" Payment shall be made by the trip, not for each individual offender. - C. Payment for Leave of Absence.
+The State shall pay for the following leaves of absence at the full per diem rate, when authorized and approved by DOC or SJB; - "Pass or furlough" based on a privilege to leave the facility to an approved location for up to forty-eight (48) hours.